Regulating GCSEs, AS and A levels: guide for schools and colleges

-From 2016 exam boards must make mark schemes available before the deadline for schools and colleges deciding whether to request a review of marking of the corresponding assessments.
-Although it is already the case that exam boards made mark schemes available they have not been required to do so before now.
+Exam boards must make mark schemes available before the deadline for schools and colleges deciding whether to request a review of marking of the corresponding assessments.

 If a school or college remains concerned about an outcome following a review, it can appeal to the exam board.
-Appeals can be on the grounds that an exam board did not apply its procedures consistently or that procedures were not followed properly and fairly.
+Appeals can be on the grounds that:

 Appeals can also be made in respect of: